piloujp/ZCA-Bootstrap-Template/README.md

-# ZCA Bootstrap Template v3.3.0 for zc157 and later
+# ZCA Bootstrap Template v3.4.0 for zc157 and zc158

 This Zen Cart template uses a [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) foundation to provide an updated look-and-feel to your Zen Cart.
 Since the template is standards-based, it's easier to make layout changes to your store.